dannevernguyens/dannevernguyens.github.io/README.md

 ## Welcome to Daniel's Github

-It's not about Nguyening.
+Where it's not about Nguyening.
 It's about showing up.

 You can use the [editor on GitHub](https://github.com/dannevernguyens/dannevernguyens.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.